Cruise ships hit by worst year for stomach bugs in over a decade, CDC data reveals

 CDC data suggests the majority of 2024 gastrointestinal outbreaks at sea were associated with the highly contagious norovirus.
 In December alone, five cruise ships were stricken with the vomiting bug, with hundreds of passengers reporting symptoms on Cunard Line, Holland America and Princess Cruises’ vessels.
 When an outbreak appears in CDC’s data, it means 3% or more of the ships’ passengers and crew presented gastrointestinal symptoms to medical staff.

-Norovirus has long been associated with cruise ships.
-Infectious disease expert Dr. William Schaffner, a professor at Vanderbilt University Medical Center notes norovirus is “known obviously as the cruise ship virus.”
+Norovirus has long been associated with cruise ships because the virus spreads in environments where people are in close proximity.
+Infectious disease expert Dr. William Schaffner, a professor at Vanderbilt University Medical Center, notes norovirus is “known obviously as the cruise ship virus.”

 “This is a virus that can infect you with very few viral particles.
 In other words, the infectious dose is very small,” Schaffner tells CNN Travel.
 “It can persist for days or even a week on environmental surfaces, which means that if you put your fingers on a contaminated surface, you can pick up a few viral particles, touch your mouth and then initiate an infection.”